john-science/john-science.github.io/_drafts/2020-07-26-plant-a-tree.md

 > Plant a tree yourself!

 If you *can* plant a tree yourself, awesome.
-Hell, plant one for me, I am intensely jealous.
+Plant one for me.
+I am intensely jealous.

 Here are a couple of nice starter guides for how to plant (and care for) trees.